Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 People are imperfect.
 Mistakes happen.
 Capacity Intelligence is not for ordinary human error.
 It is for repeated, patterned degradation that shows up under specific work-demand conditions.

-Capable people declined from a level they sustained over time.
-A peak quarter held on heroics is not a baseline.
-It's the first symptom.
+Capable people are performing below a level they sustained over time.
+A short peak maintained through unsustainable effort is not treated as the baseline.

-The test that fails tells you what the actual cause is.
-Where there's no sustained baseline to test against - a new hire, a new team - the framework says so and steps aside.
+A failed test does not identify the cause by itself.
+It means the capacity case has not been established.
+Where no sustained baseline exists, such as with a new hire or new team, the framework says so and limits the claim.
 Capacity Intelligence does not erase accountability.
 It improves diagnosis.

 Start here